Explore Sukhothai: A Guide to Thailand’s First Kingdom

 How to Get to Sukhothai

-• The bus is the most convenient way of getting to Sukhothai.
-There is a small bus stop which is connected to both new and old Sukhothai.
+• The bus is the most convenient way to reach Sukhothai.
+A small bus stop connects both the new and old Sukhothai.

-• The train also takes up less money and time for you if you are already in Thailand and want to get here as soon as possible.
+• The train costs less money and takes less time if you are already in Thailand and want to get here as soon as possible.
 But you again have to take a bus from the station.

 Statue in an Asian Temple